cosmofur/EX716/README.md

 @READS %1    : Reads ASCII string from keyboard save it to null terminated buffer starting at %1, LF changed to NULL

 @READC %1    : Read one character from keyboard saves it at buffer starting at %1.
-               2 or 3 bytes are possible for speical keys, does not echo.
+               2 or 3 bytes are possible for special keys, does not echo.

 @END         : Tells the emulator to exit